snufkinly/getting_cleaning/codebook.md

-codebook for getting and cleaning data 	snufkinly 11/22/15
+codebook for getting and cleaning data personal project 	snufkinly 11/22/15

-html_document
-keep_md
-true
 Project Description

 processing of a mesy dataset into a tidy dataset and a summarized tidy dataset for the getting and cleaning data course